Saint Lucy of Syracuse

 The patroness of the blind

-Another version of her story holds that Lucy removed her own eyes to discourage a persistent suitor who had admired them, and that when her body was prepared for burial, her eyes were found miraculously restored.
-Whether through that legend or through the meaning of her own name — Lucia, from the Latin lux, "light" — she became the patroness of the blind.
-She remains one of only eight women, alongside the Virgin Mary, explicitly named in the Roman Canon of the Mass, and her feast, Saint Lucy's Day, is observed on December 13.
+Another strand of her legend, popular in art and devotion though not part of the earliest accounts, holds that Lucy removed her own eyes to discourage a persistent suitor who had praised them, and that when her body was prepared for burial, her eyes were found miraculously restored, more beautiful than before.
+This is pious legend rather than a claim of the Church's official teaching, but it shaped centuries of religious art: Lucy is traditionally shown holding a small dish or plate bearing a pair of eyes, alongside the palm branch that marks her as a martyr.
+Whether through that legend or through the simple meaning of her own name — Lucia, from the Latin lux, "light" — she became the patroness of the blind and of those with eye trouble, and is also invoked against various diseases of the eyes.

 Trivia